Future of rail transport in India: High-speed rail

-Rolling Stock
+Rolling stock

 Modern locomotive factories

 In 2015, plans were disclosed for the construction of two locomotive factories with foreign partnerships in the state of Bihar, at Madhepura (electric) and at Marhowra (diesel).
 The diesel locomotive works will be jointly operated in a partnership with General Electric, which has invested ₹2052 crore for its construction and the electric locomotive works with Alstom, which has invested ₹1293.57 crore.
 The factories will provide IR with 800 electric locomotives of 12,000 horsepower and a mix of 1,000 diesel locomotives of 4,500 and 6,000 horsepower each.
 In November 2015, it was announced IR and GE would engage in an 11-year joint venture in which GE would hold a majority stake of 74%.
 IR would purchase 100 goods locomotives a year for 10 years, beginning in 2017; the locomotives would be modified versions of the GE Evolution series.
 The diesel locomotive works will be built by 2018; GE will import the first 100 locomotives and manufacture the remaining 900 in India from 2019 onwards, also assuming responsibility for their maintenance over a 13-year period.
 In the same month, a ₹20000 crore partnership with Alstom to supply 800 electric locomotives from 2018 to 2028 was announced.

 Indian Railways is now moving to manufacturing high-end aluminium self-propelled 160 km/hour indigenous Make in India coaches that require no locomotive and are 10% cheaper than the comparable imports.
 The first such self-propelled train, Vande Bharat Express, was rolled out in October 2018.
 It is estimated to be 40% cheaper than foreign-built trains.
-By 2020 an even cheaper and lighter aluminum version is planned to follow.